jonathanirvings/toki-vm-contest/towns/statement/index.md

 ```

 * $N$: the number of towns in Indonesia.
-* This procedure should return the index of a town with at most one outgoing road, or $-1$ if there is no such town.
+* This procedure should return any town number with at most one outgoing road, or $-1$ if there is no such town.

 The above procedure can make calls to the following procedure: